-□ I will be accompanied by the following dependents (please ensure that you write clearly):
+☐ I will be accompanied by the following g dependents (please ensure that you write clearly):

 Dependent #1:

-Name: Relationship: 🗆 Spouse  Child
+Name: Relationship: Spouse Child

-Date of Birth: Gender: 🗆 Male  Female
+Date of Birth: Gender: ☐ Male ☐ Female

 Country of Birth: Country of Citizenship:

 Dependent #2:

-Name: Relationship: 🗆 Spouse 🗖 Child
+Name: Relationship: Spouse Child

-Date of Birth: Gender: 🗆 Male  Female
+Date of Birth: Gender: ☐ Male ☐ Female

 Country of Birth: Country of Citizenship:

 Dependent #3:

-Name: Relationship: 🗆 Spouse 🗖 Child
+Name: Relationship: Spouse Child

-Date of Birth: Gender: 🗆 Male  Female
+Date of Birth: Gender: ☐ Male ☐ Female

 Country of Birth: Country of Citizenship:

 Dependent #4:

-Name: Relationship: 🗆 Spouse 🗖 Child
+Name: Relationship: Spouse Child

-Date of Birth: Gender: 🗆 Male  Female
+Date of Birth: Gender: ☐ Male ☐ Female

 Country of Birth: Country of Citizenship:

-(Please make additional copies of this page if you have more dependents.)
+(Please make add litional copies of this page if you have more dependents)

-I am requesting Graduate School USA to issue an I-20 form.
-I understand that by using this form to enter the United States or change to F-1 status, I will be expected to study at Graduate School USA for at least one (1) term.
-I certify that all the information included with this request is true to the best of my knowledge.
+United States or change to F-1 status, I A to issue an I-20 form.
+I understand that by using this forn will be expected to study at the Graduate School USA for at d with this request is true to the best of my knowledge.

-Signature: Date: Date:
+Signature: Date:

-International Student F-1, I-20 Student Application
+GS International Student F-1 (I-20) Student Application